College Board will change AP in African American Studies

 Sign up for a free account or log in.

-the College Board announced Monday that it would make changes in the controversial new offering in African American studies.
+The College Board announced on April 24 that it will make changes in the controversial new offering in African American studies.

 The current “framework” released for a full pilot in the next year has been widely criticized by scholars in the field for giving short shrift to many topics in the modern period.
 Conservatives, led by Governor Ron DeSantis of Florida, have accused the College Board of producing material that adds little of value.